ckeil0689/treeview3/README.md

 ## Windows ##

+1. Download the msi package from the [download page](https://bitbucket.org/TreeView3Dev/treeview3/wiki/Home)
-1. Open the msi package.
+2. Double-click the downloaded msi package.
-2. Follow the on-screen instructions in the TreeView3 Setup Wizard.
+3. Follow the on-screen instructions in the TreeView3 Setup Wizard.
     * Click Next.
     * Click the checkbox to accept the license agreement.
     * Click Next.